James Gillespie Graham (1776-1855)

 National Records of Scotland, OPR 685-1/64, page 131

-James Gillespie Graham, architect and Justice of the Peace, was aged 74 at the time of the 1851 census.
+In 1851, James Gillespie Graham, 74, was recorded as an architect and Justice of the Peace.
 The entry in the enumeration transcript book for the parish of Duddingston shows that the household included his wife, Elizabeth, his sister-in-law Barbara Campbell and four servants.

 National Records of Scotland, 1851/684/7, page 3